tilemill-project/tilemill/_posts/docs/0201-01-01-linux-troubleshooting.md

 1. Quit TileMill.
 2. Open your `Documents` directory in the file manager.
-4. Rename the `MapBox` folder to `MapBox-backup` to backup your projects.
+4. Rename the `Mapbox` folder to `Mapbox-backup` to backup your projects.
-5. Start TileMill again and a fresh `MapBox` directory should be created.
-If the application now behaves properly, copy the `project` folder from `MapBox-backup` to the newly created `MapBox` folder to restore your projects.
+5. Start TileMill again and a fresh `Mapbox` directory should be created.
+If the application now behaves properly, copy the `project` folder from `Mapbox-backup` to the newly created `Mapbox` folder to restore your projects.
 6. If the problem returns after restoring your projects, check the logs and contact support.

 ## Remove old Mapnik version or other Mapnik PPA